Tycro-Games/tycro-games.github.io/_posts/2025-10-27-Grand-Strategy-Editor-using-Gdextension-in-Godot-with-C++.md

 > The image from EU4 is using [this](https://steamcommunity.com/sharedfiles/filedetails/?id=253263609&searchtext=) mod.
 {: .prompt-info }

-I believe the most peculiar aspect is that grand strategy games always have a runtime component, the maps you see above will change drastically over the course of one game and it will differ dramatically between runs.
+I believe the most peculiar aspect is that grand strategy games always have a runtime component: the maps you see above will change drastically over the course of one game and it will differ dramatically between runs.
 The map itself has a very dynamic appearance, despite the irony of being static once the player presses the "pause" button.

 I own Europa Universalis 4, therefore, it is not surprising that it will have similarities with the rightmost render.
-EU4 uses a `province map` to keep track of each province, I am not entirely certain, but I believe that they use the map below to generate their borders:
+EU4 uses a `province map` to keep track of each province.

 ![alt text](/assets/assets-2025-10-27/provinces.bmp)
 *Province map from EU4*